oracle/oci-cloud-controller-manager/docs/getting-started.md

 When setting the Instance host name as the node name (which is the default), Kubernetes will try to reach the Node using its hostname.
-However, this won't neccicarily work depending on your VCN setup since hostnames may not be resolvable.
+However, this won't necessarily work depending on your VCN setup since hostnames may not be resolvable.
 For example, when you run `kubectl logs` you may get an error like the following: